ADC-UMN/covid19-website/README.md

  - `src`: Contains all of the http requests for grabbing the covid19 data from external sources

  ### Operational Structure
-Here is the structure for how to webpage makes requests and gathers data
+Here is the structure for how the webpage makes requests and gathers data

-Note: Good design practice is to keep your execution logic and intents separated from your express routes
+**Note:** Good design practice is to keep your execution logic and intents separated from your express routes

 ![alt text](./images/layout.PNG)

 ### Setup
- 1. Clone or Download this repository to your local machine
+ 1. Clone this repository to your local machine
     - [How To Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
  2. Open the project in an IDE or code editor at its root directory
     - [Visual Studio Code Install](https://code.visualstudio.com/download)